 The Epiphany Choir

-Epiphany Choir leads worship at the 8:45 am and 11 am services each Sunday from September through May.
-It is a semi-professional ensemble consisting of section leader/soloists and volunteers from the parish.
+The Epiphany Schola (consisting of 12 professional singers) leads worship at the 8:45 am Eucharist and the semi-professional volunteers join the Schola at the 11 am service each Sunday from September through May.
 The choral repertoire includes music from the 16th century through the present.

 Rehearsals are Thursday evenings in the Choir Room underneath the Chapel, 7:30–9:30 pm.
 Please contact Joseph O’Berry for more information.

 Our children and youth are nurtured to participate actively in the entire worship service—hymns, service music, and spoken responses, as well as their own anthems.
-Choristers sing approximately once a month with the adult choir at the 11 am service.
-All elements of their education in the program are considered to have a significant role in their character building and Christian formation.
+The Choristers sing on their own and frequently with the adults during term time.
+All elements of their education in the program carry considerable significance in their character building and Christian formation.

 Youth Choirs rehearse on Thursdays during the school year in the Chorister Room underneath the Chapel.

 Choristers-In-Training, or CITs, are our youngest singers who meet weekly to sing a variety of fun songs that aid in learning good vocal production, musicianship, ear training, sight reading, liturgy, and the joy of group singing.
 These youngsters sing in service at Christmas and the end of season, as well as in the community.